SekthDroid/100-days-of-code/log.md

 **Today's Progress**: I have created a new Android project and prepared some doc with the League of Legends API reference I need.

 **Thoughts:** It's a little step, but it's something!.

+### Day 3: January 4, 2017

+**Today's Progress**: Worked on a sample app to learn about Android integration with Beacons.

+**Thoughts:** It has been a good experience, and I have learned a lot about Bluetooth handling in Android, and what I need to have in mind about battery life.